AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/determine-project-work-breakdown-structure.md

 As you define tasks, ensure that you don't plan too much work for one individual task.
 If the work required on a task is more than 40 hours (a typical week of work), then you might need to break down that amount of work in subtasks.
 The completion of all subtasks will then complete the main task.

-To define WBS outcomes and deliverables in `Workfront`, we recommend you perform the following activities to create a hierarchical view of project tasks:
+To define WBS outcomes and deliverables in Workfront, we recommend you perform the following activities to create a hierarchical view of project tasks:

 * If you have not already done so, create a new project.
   For information about creating a project, see the article [Create a project](../../../manage-work/projects/create-projects/create-project.md).